 If you are interested in becoming an instructor, here's a brief description of the certification process that can help you become a Basic Instructor (solo) or a Tandem Instructor.
-If you have any questions about this process, please contact an Instructor or Tandem Administrator (click the appropriate appointment in the Appointment types list or refer to the list at the end of this article).
+If you have any questions about this process, please refer to the Instructor FAQ or contact an Instructor or Tandem Administrator (click the appropriate appointment in the Appointment Types list or refer to the list at the end of this article).
 Administrators are responsible for running the certification process and they will be able to answer any questions you may have about it.

 Verify that you meet the experience requirements.